It’s the last day of this 2½-month overseas trip: by this time tomorrow I will be back in Australia.

 “Wow,” I say to Rajendra.
 “That was incredible.
 What was that?”

-He laughed.
+He laughs.
 “I’ll explain it to you in the car.”

 The ceremony is called the Ganga Aarti, and it takes place every day after dusk.
 Tens of thousands of people attend.
 Varanasi has nearly 100,000 pilgrims a day, and so most of the people attending are tourists from other parts of India.
 When I asked Rajendra how often a local would attend the ceremony, he laughed again, and said that most locals would only attend if they had a friend or relative visiting Varanasi.